No matter how it happens, someday we'll be parents.

 I'd just gotten an HSG—a hysterosalpingogram—an x-ray procedure performed to determine whether the fallopian tubes are open, and to see if the shape of the uterine cavity is normal.
-Lying back on a table, my feet in stirrups and an oversized paper towel covering my torso and upper body, iodine had been squirted up through my cervix.
+Lying back on a table, my feet in stirrups and an oversized paper towel covering my torso and upper body, iodine was squirted up through my cervix.
 The doctor had then rocked me back and forth, so as to spread the liquid evenly throughout my lady-organs.

-I had been told I might experience mild cramping.
+I was told I might experience mild cramping.
 In reality, it had been more painful than that, and I'd focused desperately on my breath for five, endless minutes, wishing for it to be over.
 Now I was wearing a maxi pad in my underpants, placed there to catch the ink that would spill out of me for the next several hours, much like menstrual blood.

-At least it was over.
 Still, I sighed.
 "Everything looks good," I said.
 We wound our way toward the exit.
 I stared at the tiled floor as we walked, squinting my eyes as we finally pushed through the revolving doors and out into the sunlight.